jacksalici/jacksalici.com/content/projects/emoji-api.md

 ---

 I developed a simple RESTful API and a Node package for querying emoji, since I needed one for developing [EmojiPoll](https://jacksalici.com/projects/emojipoll).
+The problem is that for emojis, unlike standard alphabet characters, it is not possible to get a random glyph from a set.

+## API

 For the first I used Python and FastAPI, and now is hosted on [Deta](https://emojiapi.jacksalici.com/docs).

 ```python